 We had greatly hoped that no cases, or only isolated instances of evident disloyalty would come before us, but we regret to have to state that in a good many cases we have felt it our duty to recommend removal from the service.
 The confession of faith of the suspect was often tendered freely, frankly and unblushingly.
 Briefly it amounted in many cases to a declaration that so long as the individual in question discharged his official duties satisfactorily during office hours, he was fully entitled to do as he pleased out of office hours, even if it involved violence which might lead to the killing of troops or police officers.
 This view was expressed not by the lowest ranks only.
 In more than one instance the allegation that a man engaged in military operations had not actually fired at a soldier was advanced as sufficient justification for re-instatement.
 We have been struck by the readiness with which a considerable number of those inculpated air views quite incompatible, in our view, with their position as public servants.
-In no instance were we altogether satisfied that such Civil Servants as actually took active part in the rebellion, under alleged compulsion, could not have withdrawn at an early stage of it......Owing to the peculiar political situation in Ireland, we did not, broadly speaking, judge men only from the standpoint of their continued connection with the Sinn Fein movement.
+In no instance were we altogether satisfied that such Civil Servants as actually took active part in the rebellion, under alleged compulsion, could not have withdrawn at an early stage of it. . . .
+Owing to the peculiar political situation in Ireland, we did not, broadly speaking, judge men only from the standpoint of their continued connection with the Sinn Fein movement.
 We were guided by their activities, their explanations thereof, by their mental attitude towards the rebellion, and by their expressed intention in the future to subordinate or otherwise, their loyalty as public servants, to their political creed.
-90
+128 forty-two cases dealt with twenty-three were dismissed, one pensioned, and eighteen reinstated.
+No notes were kept and there is no evident rationale in the decisions, which probably reflected the demeanour of the accused.
+It is said that it is easier to sack the Pope than a civil servant, but by any reckoning Wilson and Byrne may be considered very generous in their treatment.
+However, it was very deliberately noted by them that their investigation found no evidence whatsoever for Nathan's assertion that civil servants had been circularised to withdraw from the Irish Volunteers, nor could any of those interviewed recollect any such circular.
+Such a circular had indeed been drafted but apparently never actually issued.
+Arguably therefore simple membership of the Volunteers without active participation in the rebellion was, in their view, excusable.
+130 advantage should be taken of the present situation, by serious and combined effort on the part of all concerned, to instil a higher tone in the ranks of the Irish Civil Service and to require a more distinct recognition of the obligation which properly attach to Public Service.
+We believe that much good would result if increased interest were shown in, and if friendly advice were more freely tendered to, young Civil Servants by their Chiefs.131